-Numerous studies have examined the significance of upstream integration and its positive impact on supply chain performance (Rich & Hines, 1997; Walton et al., 1998).
+Various studies have examined the significance of upstream integration and its positive impact on supply chain performance (Rich & Hines, 1997; Walton et al., 1998).
 Correspondingly, research in the field of downstream integration has emphasized the importance of collaborating with the customer in the company’s operational procedures (Reaidy et al., 2021; Zhang et al., 2023).

-Information communication technologies (ICT) such as IoT, Big Data, 3D, and Industry 4.0 (Agrawal & Narain, 2018; Hopkins, 2021; Hou & Chen, 2022; Queiroz & Telles, 2018), affect the business environment of collaboration and information sharing along the supply chain (Kopanaki et al., 2018; Levi-Bliech et al., 2018).
+ICT developments, such as the Internet-of-Things (IoT), Big Data, 3D, and Industry 4.0 (Agrawal & Narain, 2018; Hopkins, 2021; Hou & Chen, 2022; Queiroz & Telles, 2018), affect the business environment of collaboration and information sharing along the supply chain (Kopanaki et al., 2018; Levi-Bliech et al., 2018).
 In the current highly competitive environment, organizations must embrace state-of-the-art manufacturing technologies such as 3D printing, rapid prototyping, and leveraging the IoT to gather information and conduct analysis to enhance their manufacturing operations (Agrawal & Narain, 2018).
-In addition, manufacturers seek collaboration via ICT with their suppliers and customers to improve service quality, promote technological integration, and enhance product design and quality (Gunasekaran et al., 2004).
+In addition, manufacturers seek collaboration with their suppliers and customers via ICT to improve service quality, promote technological integration, and enhance product design and quality (Gunasekaran et al., 2004).
 As a result, customer satisfaction and loyalty improve (Adam et al., 2020; Agrawal & Narain, 2018; Cheshmberah et al., 2011).

 Adam et al. (2020) stated that the digital supply chain significantly impacts consumer satisfaction and loyalty, helping to drive business growth and a competitive environment in the digital age.
-Digital marketing enables communication and obtaining added value to supply chain partners by better understanding customers’ needs and knowledge (Ismail, 2017; Kannan, 2017).
-In today’s environment, companies should also be able to adapt their business strategies to cater to the ever-evolving demands of their customers.
-(Agrawal & Narain, 2018).
+Digital marketing enables communication and provides added value to supply chain partners by better understanding customers’ needs and knowledge (Ismail, 2017; Kannan, 2017).
+In today’s environment, companies should also be able to adapt their business strategies to cater to the ever-evolving demands of their customers (Agrawal & Narain, 2018).

-Consumers’ purchasing habits and preferences are significantly impacted by several factors, such as widespread Internet usage, easy access to new information, and the ability to compare product features and pricing via the internet (Amine Belhadi, 2023).
+Consumers’ purchasing habits and preferences are significantly impacted by several factors, such as widespread internet usage, easy access to new information, and the ability to compare product features and pricing via the internet (Amine Belhadi, 2023).
 Finally, customer integration and collaboration enable knowledge transformation, which enhances the overall operational efficiency of the supply chain and leads to improvements in customer satisfaction, product variety, and innovation.

 Export performance

-Export performance (EXPERF) relates to the firm’ overall activity and expresses its business outcome in global and international markets.
-Several studies defined and conceptualized export performance in varied ways.
-For example, Shoham (1996) defined export performance as the composite outcome of a firm’s international sales.
-Chetty and Hamilton (1993) described it through several characteristics such propensity to export, export sales, export problems, level of export, export growth intensity etc.
+Export performance (EXPERF) relates to the firm’s overall activity and expresses its business outcomes in global and international markets.
+Several studies have defined and conceptualized EXPERF in various ways.
+For example, Shoham (1996) defined EXPERF as the composite outcome of a firm’s international sales.
+Chetty and Hamilton (1993) described it through several characteristics, such as propensity to export, export sales, export problems, level of export, export growth intensity, and so on.

-Zou et al. (1998) have conceptualized and developed the EXPERF scale: a three-dimensional construct that aim to measure the firm’ export performance from different points of view.
-According to Zou et al. (1998), the EXPERF scale includes three dimension: financial performance reflected as bottom-line performance, such sales volume , profits, and achieved growth.
-The strategic performance that reflects the firm’ ability to meet strategic goals such as improved competitiveness, increased market share, and strengthened strategic position, and finally the satisfaction performance that examine the extent to which the organization’ performance has met its expectations.
+Zou et al. (1998) conceptualized and developed the EXPERF scale, a three-dimensional construct that aims to measure the firm’s EXPERF from different points of view.
+The EXPERF scale dimensions are: financial performance, reflected as bottom-line performance including sales volume , profits, and achieved growth; strategic performance, which reflects the firm’s ability to meet strategic goals, such as improved competitiveness, increased market share, and strengthened strategic position; and satisfaction performance, which examines the extent to which the organization’s performance has met its expectations.

-In this study, we adopted the conceptualization of Zou et al. (1998) concerning the EXPERF scale, since we focused on Israeli companies that are active only in international markets, and it serve us to measure export performance in the best way.
+In this study, we adopted the conceptualization of Zou et al. (1998) concerning the EXPERF scale, since we focused on Israeli companies that are active only in international markets and this model offers us the most effective way to measure EXPERF.

 Research model

-In spirit of KBV theory and the literature review, a research model was developed (see Figure 1) to examine the relationship between technological marketing orientation (TMO) and export performance (EXPERF) via mediation of supply chain management (SCM).
-This study is considering both TMO and SCM as a key drivers for improving firm performance especially in global markets.
+In line with KBV theory and the literature review, a research model was developed (Figure 1) to examine the relationship between TMO and EXPERF via the mediation of SCM.
+This study considers both TMO and SCM as key drivers for improving firm performance, especially in global markets.